Peppebalzanoo/SDL3-tutorials-cpp/README.md

 **All graphical assets in this project are either original creations or sourced from free-licensed resources.
 No copyrighted material from external tutorials has been included.**

-## License and Attribution

-This project represents my personal learning implementation of SDL3 concepts:

-- **Implementation**: Original code and interpretation by Giuseppe
-- **Assets**: Original creations and free-licensed resources
-- **Learning Reference**: Concepts studied from various SDL3 educational resources

-**No copyrighted material, source code, or assets from Lazy Foo' Productions or other tutorial sources have been redistributed in this repository.**

 ## Getting Started